-In January 2011, he was the soloist in the Official Opening Concert of the Liszt Year 2011, Zoltán Kocsis conducted the National Philharmonic Orchestra at the Palace of Arts, Budapest and he was also the soloist of the Closing Concert of the Chopin Year, in 2010 with the Sinfonia Varsovia.
-So far, he has worked with such internationally known conductors as Ádám Fischer , Tamás Vásáry, Olli Mustonen, Philippe Bender and George Tchitchinadze.
+Since being named soloist for the Official Opening Concert of the Liszt Year 2011 with Zoltán Kocsis conducting the National Philharmonic Orchestra at the Palace of Arts Budapest, and soloist at the Closing Concert of the Chopin Year in 2010 with Sinfonia Varsovia, Gábor has appeared with such internationally known conductors as Ádám Fischer, Tamás Vásáry, Olli Mustonen, Philippe Bender and George Tchitchinadze.

 No cuts or alterations of any kind should be made to this biography without the consent of Gábor Farkas.

 An Evening with Liszt

 Music for Cello and Piano

 The Schumann Album

 The Soul of Lady Harmsworth

 - Concert Review by Jon Sobel, NYC, 2 February 2017